bsmith89/StrainPGC/README.md

 ## System requirements

-The core StrainPGC tool is single-threaded and not computational intensive: ~6 seconds of CPU time and ~200 MB of RAM.
+The core StrainPGC tool is single-threaded and not computationally intensive: ~6 seconds of CPU time and ~200 MB of RAM.

 However, the integrated workflow requires a substantial amount of storage, memory, and CPU time.